awsdocs/aws-parallelcluster-user-guide/doc_source/fsx-section.md

 **Note**
 Amazon FSx for Lustre is not currently supported when using `awsbatch` as a scheduler\.

-If using an existing file system, it must be associated to a security group that allows inbound and outbound TCP traffic from `0.0.0.0/0` through port `988`\.
-This is done automatically when not using `vpc_security_group_id`\.
+If using an existing file system, it must be associated to a security group that allows inbound TCP traffic to port `988`\.
+Setting the source to `0.0.0.0/0` on a security group rule provides client access from all IP ranges within your VPC security group for the protocol and port range for that rule\.
+To further limit access to your file systems we recommend using more restrictive sources for your security group rules, for example more specific CIDR ranges, IP addresses, or security group IDs\.
+This is done automatically when not using `[`vpc_security_group_id`](vpc-section.md#vpc-security-group-id)`\.

-To use an existing Amazon FSx file system, specify `fsx_fs_id`\.
+To use an existing Amazon FSx file system, specify `[`fsx_fs_id`](#fsx-fs-id)`\.

 ```
 [fsx fs]